 Biology 101 is a unique contribution to the realm of Biology curricula.
 The core component is a set of four DVDs with 4.5 hours of course content that you can also access via streaming.
 This is a full, multi-media presentation in which Wes Olson "teaches" biology according to the days of creation.

 It is worth knowing that the Biology 101 course was instigated by the success of a short film created by Wes and his sons.
 That film, titled "From Genesis to Genes," won first place in the Creation Category at Vision Forum's San Antonio Independent Christian Film Festival.
-Inspired by their success, the Olsons then turned their efforts toward creation of Biology 101, the first in a projected series of DVD courses.
-Chemistry 101 is planned for release in Fall 2009.
+Inspired by their success, the Olsons then turned their efforts toward creation of Biology 101.
+Chemistry 101 and Physics 101 are also available.
 They explain on their website that, "The objective of The 101 Series is to provide fascinating, visually–rich, and biblically–sound teaching, especially covering topics on which today's culture and Christianity conflict."
 Consequently, Biology 101 presents topics from a "young earth" perspective following the biblical chronology of six days of creation (with God resting on the seventh day).